Aantrreksh/sql-query/sqlref/sql_reference.md

 The Boolean time series expression syntax shows the available Boolean expresssions, such as `TS_EXP_GT()`, which is also used in the previous example.

-For more information on each function, see [Artifact creation functions](/docs/sql-query?topic=sql-query-artifact).
+For more information about each function, see [Artifact creation functions](/docs/sql-query?topic=sql-query-artifact).

 #### valueTimeSeriesExpression
 {: #valueTimeSeriesExpression}